 E. Act of the third party

-A defendant can claim a defense from strict liability where damage is caused to the fault of a stranger or a third party.
+A defendant can claim a defense from strict liability in torts where damage is caused to the fault of a stranger or a third party.
 Such an act is not in control of the defendant.
 In the case of Rickards v.
 Lothian where some strangers blocked the water pipeline, which is usually in control of the defendant.
 Such blockage resulted in an explosion which eventually causes damage to the plaintiff.
 It was held that the defendant can’t be made liable as it was due to the act of a third party which was not in control of the defendant.

 F. Common Benefit

-Where the source of danger is maintained for the common benefit of both plaintiff and defendant, strict liability would not be applicable.
+Where the source of danger is maintained for the common benefit of both plaintiff and defendant, strict liability in torts would not be applicable.
 In the case of Box v.
 Jubb where the defendant’s reservoir got overflowed partly due to the plaintiff’s reservoir and partly because of the defendant’s act.
 It was held defendant can’t be made liable because such reservoirs were installed for the common benefit of both the party.

-The principle of strict liability is often criticized because of the existing exceptions which eventually help the defendant to doze off the liability.
+The principle of strict liability in torts is often criticized because of the existing exceptions which eventually help the defendant to doze off the liability.
 But we should also consider the fact that this principle is in itself an exception.
 A person can be made liable only when he is at fault.
 But this principle allows us to make a person liable even without any fault.

 References (1868) L.R.
 3 H.L.
 330. Ibid, Blackburn, J. (1878) 4 Ex.
 D. 5.
 (1947) A.C.
 156. (1966) 1 QB 569.
 (1913) AC 263.
 (1894) 2 QB 281.
 (1894) 70 L.T.
 547. Supra note 6.
 (1879) 4 Ex D 76.